dogweather/forkful/content/en/c/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates in C involves determining the chronological relationship between them -- whether one date precedes the other or if they are the same.
-This capability is crucial in applications that deal with scheduling, deadlines, or record-keeping, as it allows for the organization and manipulation of time-sensitive data.

 ## How to:
 C doesn't have a built-in type for dates, necessitating the use of the `time.h` library to work with date and time structures.
 The `tm` structure and `difftime()` function are commonly used to compare dates.
 Below is an example showing how to compare two dates:

 ```c